mobi98/trackingDataAnalysis/README.md

 # trackingDataAnalysis
-Python code for modifying csv files outputted by the Ilastik tracking workflow.
+Python code for modifying csv files outputted by the StarDist/Ilastik tracking workflow.
 Included in this repository is some example csv files returned by Ilastik.